tcwilkinson/caa2015/Paper/Paper.md

 The aim of this paper is to give a brief overview of the crossing of Free Software with Archaeology.
 This closer look draws the attention on changes in informations technologies that question knowledge dissemination.
 Not only Open Access is important to sustain for large access to research outcome but the access to the data and the analysis should be done in a transparent and reproducible way, that is closer to the ethic of scientific research.
 This will sustain a stronger research environment.
 Firstly, I will introduce the notion of Scientific Community and then I will concentrate on the similarities between Scientific Community and Free Software Community.
 In a third point, I will examine the concepts of reuse, modulation and reproducibility in archaeology which I will illustrate with two examples.

-[^Academia]: [academia.edu](http://academia.edu) is free to use but it is not free.
-There is no API, which would have made possible a queries of the growth of papers tagged with #Archaeology during the last years to assert the last sentence.
+[^Academia]: [academia.edu](http://academia.edu) is « free to use » but it is not free.
+The software runnings the site are unknown and there is no API, which would have made possible a queries of the growth of papers tagged with #Archaeology during the last years to assert the quoted sentence of the main text.
 [^PaperOrigin]: This paper is the output of a talk given during the session 10A "ArcheoFOSS: free/open source software and archaeological research, ten years later" of the [CAA 2015 "KEEP THE REVOLUTION GOING"](http://caaconference.org/).
 I am grateful to the organisers and to the participants for the comments in a nice and motivating athmosphere.
 The original paper, the slideshow and extra material are freely accessible. doi: [10.5281/zenodo.16596](http://dx.doi.org/10.5281/zenodo.16596).
 A video was recorded by Douglas Mc... and published with recordingarchaeology.
 [^FreeBeer]: See the definition of the [Free Sofware Foundation](https://fsf.org)

 # Precedent Work
-The paper of Benjamin Ducke is, to my knowledge, the only article about the relation of FOSS and Archaeology (@Ducke2012).
+The paper of Benjamin Ducke is, to my knowledge, the only article about the relation of Free and Open Source Software and Archaeology (@Ducke2012).
 He focuses the attention on the problem of 'black boxes' (@Morin2012) and of sustainability for the development of archaeological software.
-However as stated, his article does not focus on philosophical or social aspect of FOSS.
-In my take up, I would like to focus narrower on this problem, the problem of access of data question the methods that are established in archaeological research.
+I base my developpement on his paper for the definition of Free Software.
+However as stated, his article does not focus on philosophical or social aspect of Free Software.
+In my take up, I would like to focus narrower on these problems and how access ta data questions the methods established in archaeological research.

 <!--
 # INTRODUCTION